channel incentive programs

 These enhanced offerings create a ‘one-stop solution’ for customers’ requirements.
 Adding value at the sales level promotes and encourages customer purchases.

-• Challenges: Creating trust with Value Added Resellers becomes a challenge.
+• Challenges: Building trust with Value Added Resellers is difficult.
 Allowing another company to add value to your product means extending freedom.
-Running a VAR program means having intermediaries involved.
+Running a VAR program involves intermediaries.
 Such incentive programs decrease profit margins and may not be as lucrative as other programs.
 If gathering customer data is a goal, acquiring that information from VARs is a trade secret they may not want to share.

 Value-added reseller incentives example